Informed Machine Learning -- A Taxonomy and Survey of Integrating Knowledge into Learning Systems: Concept of Informed Machine Learning

 \subsection{Knowledge}

-The meaning of ``knowledge'' is difficult to define in general.
-In epistemology, the branch of philosophy dealing with the theory of knowledge, it is classically defined as true, justified belief~\cite{steup2018epistemology}.
-Yet, there are numerous modifications and an ongoing debate as to this definition~\cite{zagzebski2017knowledge, machamer2008blackwell}.

-Here, we therefore assume a computer-scientific perspective and understand ``knowledge'' as validated information about relations between entities in certain contexts.
-During its generation, knowledge first appears as ``useful information'' \cite{fayyad1996data}, which is subsequently validated.
-People validate information about the world using the brain's inner statistical processing capabilities \cite{Kahneman2011, lake2017building} or by consulting trusted authorities.
+The meaning of knowledge is difficult to define in general and is an ongoing debate in philosophy~\cite{steup2018epistemology, zagzebski2017knowledge, machamer2008blackwell}.
+During the generation of knowledge, it first appears as useful information~\cite{fayyad1996data}, which is subsequently validated.
+People validate information about the world using the brain's inner statistical processing capabilities~\cite{Kahneman2011, lake2017building} or by consulting trusted authorities.
 Explicit forms of validation are given by empirical studies or scientific experiments~\cite{gauch2003scientific, machamer2008blackwell}.

+Here, we assume a computer-scientific perspective and understand knowledge as validated information about relations between entities in certain contexts.
 Regarding its use in machine learning, an important aspect of knowledge is its formalization.
 The degree of formalization depends on whether knowledge has been put into writing, how structured the writing is, and how formal and strict the language is that was used (e.g., natural language vs. mathematical formula).
 The more formally knowledge is represented, the more easily it can be integrated into machine learning.